Majorca Holidays and Travel Guide

 But this island is not only known for tourism, its beauty has also been the source of inspiration for many artists, from Joan Miro to the British poet Robert Graves, buried in Deia.
 Chopin also spent a winter season at La Cartuja of Valldemossa with.

 One of the biggest draws for a huge number of holiday makers to the Island of Majorca are the fantastic and often very quiet coves or Calas as they are known as in Spanish.
-The Calas have superb beaches, secure bathing and crystal clean waters .
-They are a great places to chill out, safe for all the family to enjoy the sand, sea and the local cuisine.
+Most of the Calas enjoy secluded secure bathing and crystal clean waters.
+They are a great places to chill out, safe for all the family to enjoy spending a great day at the beach.

 Top Things to Do on your Majorca Holidays